 Older adults and persons with disabilities face an increasing number of legal questions involving access to public benefits, protection of property interests, and health-care decision-making.
 We understand the specific needs of such individuals, and our staff has the experience and understanding necessary to provide the best possible legal assistance.
 Our services include:Traditional Estate Planning

-Traditional estate planning allows you to decide the best means to transfer assets after death, and to provide for decision-making should become cognitively incapacitated. .
+Traditional estate planning allows you to decide the best means to transfer assets after death, and to provide for decision-making should become cognitively incapacitated.
 Effective estate planning can reduce or even eliminate uncertainties during the probate process and maximize the value of your estate by reducing taxes and other expenses.
-Estate planning documents may include wills, trusts, powers of attorney, and health care directives.
+Estate planning documents may include wills, living trusts, special needs trusts, supplemental needs trusts, powers of attorney and health care directives.
 Every individual's needs and interests are different; there is no "one size fits all" estate plan.
-Our firm specializes in a holistic review of your estate and your wishes regarding its distribution during your lifetime or after death.Long-Term Care Planning
+Our firm specializes in a holistic review of your estate and your wishes regarding its distribution during your lifetime or after death.Long-Term Care and Special Needs Planning

-Long-term care may include medical care, custodial care that helps people deal with normal activities of daily living , and housing.
-Persons with ongoing disabilities may need a long term care plan, as may those who have the potential to need such care in the future.
+Long-term care may include medical care, custodial care that helps people deal with typical activities of daily living, and housing.
+Persons living with disabilities may need a long term care plan, as may those who have the potential to need such care in the future.
 Most people don't realize that Medicare does not cover most of the cost of long-term care.
 There are a variety of planning strategies and payment sources to cover the cost of current or future long-term care, but improper planning can result in financial stress and heartache.
-We have decades of experience in developing long-term care plans to fit our clients' specific needs.Medicaid (Medical Assistance)
+We have decades of experience in developing long-term care plans to fit our clients' specific needs, which include special needs trusts and supplemental needs trusts.Medicaid (Medical Assistance)

 Medical Assistance (MA) is Minnesota’s health insurance program for very low income elderly individuals and persons with disabilities.
 Unlike Medicare, Medicaid does cover the cost of long-term care.
 But federal and state eligibility rules for MA are strict and easily misunderstood.
 Our staff understands the intricacies of the MA program and how our clients can qualify for benefits–and when MA may not be a good option to pay for care.Trusts and Trust Administration